Check out our Leonardo DiCaprio photo gallery.

 Indirectly, Leonardo also found himself involved in two stories involving high school shootings.
 His film The Basketball Diaries was involved in a $130 million lawsuit brought against Time Warner, Polygram Films, and five other corporations by the parents of three teens killed in a December 1997 shooting spree at a Kentucky high school.
 They blamed a scene in the film where DiCaprio’s stoned character imagines himself gunning down his teacher and classmates.
 The film has also been brought up by people talking about the Columbine High School killings in Littleton, Colorado.

 The bad press has haunted DiCaprio since his performance in Titanic.
 Though he was the world’s heartthrob, many felt he was being petulant not appearing at the Academy Awards®, where he didn’t receive a nomination.

 Still, while some complain, many applaud his career choices.
 He’s the Academy Award® nominated co-star of What’s Eating Gilbert Grape.
 The actor who turned down the part of Robin in Batman Forever and instead chose challenging roles in Romeo + Juliet, The Basketball Diaries and, well, Critters 3.

 Leonardo was nominated for a Golden Globe in 2002 for his performance in Catch Me If You Can.

 In 2004, Leo teamed up with Martin Scorsese again to portray Howard Hughes in The Aviator.

 As time progresses, we'll have more info about Leonardo DiCaprio here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.